HiveRunner/mutant-swarm/README.md

 # Usage
 You can enable Mutant Swarm on your HiveRunner test suites like so:
 1. Add `mutant-swarm` dependency
-2. Replace JUnit runner implementation
+2. Replace JUnit runner or extension implementation
 3. Execute test suite
 4. Locate and view report